 I also had my chance to do some editing.
 Thanks are due to a kind and enthusiastic guest staying with us at the time who joined in with the editing task and encouraged me along.
 So by the 30th June deadline, ‘Make your First Quilt’ was ready.

-I’d like to ‘pay it forward’ so I am including here a link for you to watch my class and have your own two free month’s of Premium Membership to Skillshare.
+I’d like to ‘pay it forward’ so I am including here a link for you to watch my class and enjoy a special offer from Skillshare.
 Here it is: http://skl.sh/2tqJnEf